Our Story

 Nothing leaves our workshop that wasn't made specifically for you.
 We don't have a catalogue.
 Every line, joint, and finish begins with your brief and your space.

 We build with the next generation in mind.
-The finishes we use, the joints we cut, the timber we select — everything is chosen to age beautifully rather than merely survive.
+The finishes we use, the joints we cut, the timber we select — everything is chosen to age beautifully.